Let’s be honest smoke on a gas grill most of the time is from burning grease.

 I use a small smoker box but you can get the same result by putting your wood in aluminum foil with holes poked in it.

-There are sites that tell you to soak your wood before using it.
-I never do, but trial and error is the best way to find out about your cooking.
+Some sites tell you to soak your wood before using it.
+I never do, but trial and error is the best way to learn about your cooking.

 - Preheat your grill and have your meat ready as you always do.